jaketreacher/hamlet/README.md

 db.pass | Database password
 daemon_name | The name of the gunicorn daemon service that will be serving the website server_name | The address nginx should listen on.

+project.env in optional.
+db.* is optional.
+However, if one is specified, all others must be specified.

 <br/>
 Flags for Letsencrypt are kept outside of the dictionary to enable defaults to be set.